2021-2022 Safe Opening Plan

 The District will follow all mandates for the accommodation of children with disabilities with respect to any public health procedures and policies.
 Accommodations may include, but are not limited to, the provision of plexiglass barriers and face shields.

 Staff who require accommodations will engage with the District in the “interactive process” provided for such situations, which may require the input of the District Physician.
-We are not planning to offer remote work opportunities to staff members, but will utilize paid and unpaid leave as required by policy and law.
+We are not planning to offer extended remote work opportunities to staff members, but will utilize paid and unpaid leave as required by policy and law.